wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 ### Business Table

-For Business Table, we simply do sharding based on Business ID base on the three options as below.
+For Business Table, we simply do sharding based on Location/Business ID base on the three options as below.

-1.By region or zip-code
+1.**By regions** or zip-code

 Cons: